 The fashion journalist

-"I wouldn't use the word 'scruffier', but female workplace dress in the UK has become more relaxed," observes Lucy Turner, fashion editor, journalist and style director at Essentials magazine.
+"I wouldn't use the word 'scruffier', but female workplace dress in the UK has become more relaxed," observes Lucy Turner, fashion stylist and writer.
 "Much depends on the business when it comes to rules.
-At Essentials, one person might come in wearing a little dress and heels, while another might wear skinny jeans and Ugg boots.
-No one bats an eyelid."
+One person might come into the office wearing a little dress and heels, while another might wear skinny jeans and Ugg boots."

 Turner reckons women have also become more adventurous.
 "Fifteen years ago many female office workers would have gone into Next and bought a skirt suit, court shoes with a medium heel and sheer tights.
 Women now are trendier.
 Younger women, in particular, are confident.
 To succeed in their careers, they don't expect to have to act and dress like men.